djyaron/DFTBML/README.md

 # Pre-trained models
 ---
 A key advantage of DFTBML is that trained models can be saved as Slater-Koster files, otherwise known as SKF files.
 This file format is compatible with mainstream electronic structure calculation and molecular dynamics packages such as [DFTB+](https://dftbplus.org/), [AMBER](https://ambermd.org/), and [CP2K](https://www.cp2k.org/).
-The SKF files for pre-trained models can be found under the SKF directory along with the experimental conditions used to generate them.
+The SKF files for pre-trained models can be found under the Example_SKFs directory along with the experimental conditions used to generate them.

 # Usage
 # Data